 The whole point of paying such exorbitant fees to gain membership in such an exclusive club is to gain influence with a society’s most powerful; to network with prospective high-value clients, patrons, sources of capital, and those touting highly-coveted executive appointments; to be seen to be among a society’s elite in order to increase the market value of one’s cultural capital or personal brand.
 When you are in Rome trying to take a piece of the Roman pie for yourself, you must do as the Romans do.
 The imperative of wealth creation in this social milieu imposes norms of conformity that act to obliterate the ethnic, gender, or other cleavages that may have distinguished members of the corporate elite prior to their membership in the golf and country club.

-I spent many Sundays brunching with provincial premiers, deputy ministers (my grandfather was himself one for a time), and senior cabinet ministers federally and provincially.
+I spent many Sundays brunching with provincial premiers, deputy ministers (my grandfather was himself one), and senior cabinet ministers federally and provincially.
 I was at weddings, anniversaries, and run-of-the mill cocktail parties hosted by Board Chairs, Directors, CEOs, and executives in the country’s largest banks and publicly traded corporations.
-Working schlubs were not part of the mix – unless they were clearing your table or refilling your drink.
+Working folk were not part of the mix – other than those clearing the tables and refilling the drinks.